maxime-esa/asn1scc/README.md

 ## Under Linux / OSX

 1. Make sure you have installed MonoDevelop and xbuild.

+2. Your MonoDevelop must learn about F# - so go to...

+    Tools / Add-in Manager / Gallery / Language Bindinds / F# Language Binding

+   ...and click on 'Install'.

-2. Checkout and compile the Open Source F# compiler:
+3. Checkout and compile the Open Source F# compiler:

     git clone https://github.com/fsharp/fsharp && cd fsharp && ./configure && make && sudo make install

-3. Execute ./build.sh - it will tell you what to do next.
+4. Execute ASN1SCC's ./build.sh - it will tell you what to do next.

-This process can be streamlined more - ideally, just requiring an invocation of xbuild - when we find the portable workarounds for the Windows-specific build rules used in the various .vcproj/.fsproj files.
+This process can be streamlined more - ideally, just requiring an invocation of xbuild - when we find time to replace the Windows-specific build rules with portable workarounds (in the various .vcproj/.fsproj files).
 For now, bear with us :-)

 Usage
 =====